MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-troubleshooting-guide.md

 #### Cause analysis

-`@JmsListener` is a [polling listener](https://github.com/spring-projects/spring-framework/blob/v5.3.24/spring-jms/src/main/java/org/springframework/jms/listener/AbstractPollingMessageListenerContainer.java#L45), which is built for repeated polling attempts.
+`@JmsListener` is a `polling listener`, which is built for repeated polling attempts.

 The listener sits on an ongoing polling loop.
-Each loop calls the JMS [MessageConsumer.receive()](https://github.com/javaee/jms-spec/blob/master/jms1.0.1a/src/share/javax/jms/MessageConsumer.java#L134) method to poll the local consumer for messages to consume.
+Each loop calls the JMS `MessageConsumer.receive()` method to poll the local consumer for messages to consume.
 By default, for each poll operation, the local consumer sends pull requests to the message broker to ask for messages and then blocks for a certain period of time.
 The concrete polling process is decided by several properties, including `receiveTimeout`, `prefetchSize`, and `receiveLocalOnly` or `receiveNoWaitLocalOnly`.
 The `receiveNoWaitLocalOnly` method is used only when you set `receiveTimeout` to a negative value.

 When this problem happens to your application, check the following configuration settings: